Kathryn Gilliam learned early on about dentistry and, more importantly, the connection between the health of our mouth and our body.

 The new dentist turned out to be a terrible disappointment.
 I tried to stay because I had been with those patients for 14 years.
 They felt like family, as did the team.
 But staying meant an ethical compromise, and I just couldn’t do it.
 So with a heavy heart, I left the practice.

-I‘d been assisting our coach, Susan, in her seminars, presenting various dental hygiene topics, such as early detection of head and neck cancer, care for cancer patients, and soft tissue management.
+I‘d been assisting our coach, Susan, in her seminars, presenting various dental hygiene topics, including the ever-important topic of cancers in the body being detected early via their connection with the mouth.
+All hygienists should know about early detection of head and neck cancer, care for cancer patients, and soft tissue management.
 At this time, another Fortune Management coach, Vicki McManus, was starting a hygiene coaching company called Hygiene Mastery.
 Unbeknownst to me, Susan sent my resume for Vicki’s consideration.

 Hygiene Mastery was eventually dissolved due to conflicts with the parent company.
 We went on to develop our individual businesses; mine was called Empowered Hygiene.
 In the years since, I’ve received advice and unconditional support from each of my former Hygiene Mastery colleagues.
 I’m inspired by their knowledge, success and spirit of abundance.
 I’ve been blessed to be associated with these women entrepreneurs for over 16 years, and I count each one a true friend.